mcandre/alluvial/README.md

 * EQU (via XOR): Equality of A with B
 * RST (via XOR): Reset A to zero
 * FOR (via repeated subtraction): Finite loop of A iterations
+* SUM (via repeated ADD): Summation of a multitude of elements
+* AVG (via SUM with DIV): Arithmetic average of a multitude of elements
 * UTM (via NAND): Universal Turning Machine

 # WARNING